isabelc/WooCommerce-Show-Attributes/readme.txt

 == Changelog ==

 = 1.4.2 =
-* New - The attributes in the emails are now vertically aligned.
+* New - The attribute values in the emails are now vertically aligned.
+* Fix - Output attributes as comma separated list instead of separate lines.

 = 1.4.1 =
 * Fix - Avoid PHP errors when calling get_attributes.